ohdyno/presentations/slides/testing/content.md

 - Communication in pairs, between technical and non-technical stakeholders, etc.

-## Q: What about tests other than unit tests?
+## Q: What types of tests should I write?

 note:
 When I hear this question, I usually think of common, but not very useful testing pyramid.